Provision Control Components

 You can view the static IP address using the Catalyst SD-WAN Portal, from Overlay Details > Controller view > Private IP.

-This table summarizes the recommended configurations for each interface.
+Review the recommended configurations for each interface in the table.

 Table 1.
 Interface configuration